 - What will Southern Africa’s future energy mix look like?

-- What actions does the industry need to take to begin the energy transition and move away from coal?
+- What actions does the industry and government need to take to begin the energy transition and move away from coal?

 - What is the role of renewable energy in the energy transition?

 - What are Eskom’s plans for meeting increasing energy demand and its views on coal and alternative energy sources?

 - What are Transnet’s plans for increasing capacity and protecting its rail infrastructure?

 Please feel free to keep in touch with us on Twitter, @JoburgIndaba using the following hashtag: #joburgindaba and please also join our LinkedIn Group by clicking on the link.